serdonke/buygo/slides/slides.md

 - `t38c` also lacked `FlushAll` and raw `Do(...)` interface
   - Had to dig into client library source code to find real method names (e.g. `Flush = FLUSHDB`)
 ---
-## Production Roadmap
+## Planned Features
-- Replace `Redis` with a proper metadata store (e.g. PostgreSQL)
+- Migrate to a real database (e.g. PostgreSQL) for storing deal metadata
-- Add authentication and vendor identity
+- Add vendor authentication and rate limiting per vendor
-  - Prevent anonymous deal injection
-- Enable horizontal scaling with pub/sub
-  - WebSocket connections are stateful
-  - Use `Redis` PubSub or NATS to broadcast deal inserts
-  - Allows fanout across multiple backend instances
-- Optional: Real-time expiry notifications
-  - Use `Redis` keyspace notifications or scheduled expirations
-  - Push "dealExpired" events to clients (future improvement)
+- Build a user-friendly list view and vendor dashboard for better UX
+- Stress testing endpoints and/or dashboard buttons for bulk deal insertion and clearing (GraphQL Playground for now)
+- TTL-aware deal expiry sync between Redis and frontend
 ---
 ## Summary